Top Canadian Dividend ETFs

 iShares S&P/TSX 60 Index ETF (XIU)

 This remains one of my favourite Canadian dividend ETFs because it’s also considered one of the best “plain vanilla” equity ETFs in Canada.
-For a skimpy MER of 0.18%, you hold the largest 60 blue-chip companies in Canada.
-Year after year, I consider this ETF arguably one of the best products you could own for the Canadian content in your portfolio; steady yield of about 3%, and long-term growth.
+For a skimpy MER, you hold the largest 60 blue-chip companies in Canada.
+Year after year, I consider this ETF arguably one of the best products you could own for the Canadian content in your portfolio; steady yield/income of about 3% and long-term growth.

 Image from iShares XIU.

-There are certainly many other Canadian dividend ETFs to consider but these ones float to the top of my list for all the reasons I think some ETFs are great for most investors to own anyhow:
+There are certainly many other Canadian dividend ETFs to consider, including ETF tickers such as PDC, CDZ, XDV however these ones float to the top of my list for all the reasons I think some ETFs are great for most investors to own anyhow:

-2.consider funds that invest in many companies across many sectors (so you can downplay fear of individual stock selection)
+2.consider funds that invest in many blue-chip Canadian companies across many sectors (so you can downplay fear of individual stock selection).

-These funds will not only provide income but some modest capital appreciation over time.
+These funds will not only provide income for life but some modest capital appreciation over time.

 What are your top Canadian dividend ETFs?
 Do you hold any and if so, which ones and why?